 Unleashing the Future Today

 Football is a team sport which is played and watched by millions globally.
 It has the ability to transcend race, language and culture; to create bonds among people and communities; to bind and unify differences; and displays the passion of human in its utmost purest form.
-These outstanding qualities has evolved Football into the Number 1 Sport today.
+These outstanding qualities has evolved Football into the world’s number one sport today.

 “…to create bonds among people and communities; to bind and unify differences”